geerlingguy/ansible-role-gitlab/README.md

 GitLab LDAP configuration; if `gitlab_ldap_enabled` is `true`, the rest of the configuration will tell GitLab how to connect to an LDAP server for centralized authentication.

+Use a custom From email address.
+Defaults to `gitlab@example.com`

+    # Custom From email address.
+    gitlab_from_email: "git@example.com"

 ## Dependencies

 None.